 Spray some of this light mist onto your hands or pillow.
 Then take three deep breaths, and you'll be in full-on relaxation mode.

-If you're not quite ready to go all in on essential oils and diffusers but are curious about the power of scent for helping with sleep, this lavender sage ritual stone is a good place to start.
+If you're not quite ready to go all in on essential oils and electronic diffusers but are curious about the power of scent for helping with sleep, a reed diffuser is a good place to start.

 Hum Nutrition Mighty Night ($40)